SWP Documentation & Guides

 Domain Frameworks

-Pass a framework parameter to apply industry-specific compliance tags.
+Pass a framework parameter to apply industry-specific metadata tags.
 Each framework adds regulatory and sector tags alongside the core SWP tags.

 generalAnyCore SWP tags only (default)